 The Atlantic Coast Pipeline

-At more than 600 miles long and almost four feet in diameter, Dominion’s proposed $5.1 billion Atlantic Coast Pipeline would be the first pipeline of its size to cross the central Appalachian region, and one of the largest interstate natural gas pipelines in the country.
+At more than 600 miles long and almost four feet in diameter, Dominion’s proposed $8 billion Atlantic Coast Pipeline would be the first pipeline of its size to cross the central Appalachian region, and one of the largest interstate natural gas pipelines in the country.
 The project would gut the heart of the largest remaining wild landscape in the eastern US to carry gas from West Virginia to North Carolina.
-With this pipeline also comes the construction of a massive, toxic compressor station in the heart of a historic African American community in Buckingham County.
+This pipeline would also bring a massive, toxic compressor station to Union Hill, a historic African-American community in Buckingham County.

 In the fall of 2014, when Governor McAuliffe stood with Dominion CEO Thomas Farrell III in support of the project, CCAN spoke out in opposition, immediately urging the governor to withdraw his support.

 We are working with dozens of grassroots groups in Virginia, West Virginia, and across the region to stop this pipeline, including The Allegheny-Blue Ridge Alliance (ABRA), Friends of Nelson County, Friends of Buckingham County, Augusta County Alliance, Wild Virginia, Blue Ridge Environmental Defense League and others.
 These groups have been working for several years to educate residents about the proposed project.
 They have been organizing landowners and concerned citizens to hold politicians and regulators at the Federal Energy Regulatory Commission accountable.